See my recommendations for Birdhouse Kits & Books on this page.

 A perch makes it easier for these predatory birds in their quest to invade the bird house to destroy the bird’s nest; eat the eggs or baby birds.

-It is therefore worth considering when building bird houses if a perch is really necessary.
+therefore worth considering when building bird houses if a perch is

 Installing a predator guard to the entrance of the bird house will help to stave off raccoons, squirrels and predatory birds.
 If you are building bird houses and want to protect the baby birds and eggs, attach blocks of wood that are about 1 ¼ inches thick around the entrance.